jacobobryant/mystery-cows/README.md

 2. After Shadow CLJS loads, go to [localhost:9630](http://localhost:9630).
    Hover over "Builds," then check the "main" and "fn" boxes.

-The app is now available at [localhost:5000](http://localhost:5000).
+The app will be available at [localhost:5000](http://localhost:5000).

 ## Deploy